 One Step Save is a third-party utility that intercepts the standard Windows Save and Open dialogs in applications that don’t natively integrate with NetDocuments, and routes them through ndOffice instead.
 When you hit Save in any supported application, the NetDocuments profiling dialog pops up — just as if the application had a native integration built in.

-One Step Save pricing is $5/user/month for unlimited users, or $10/user/month if you only need to license specific users.
-There are no setup fees and no long-term contracts.
+Pricing is $5/user/month for unlimited users, or $10/user/month if you only need to license specific users — no setup fees, no long-term contracts.

-One important note: One Step Save handles open and save actions, but it works at the Windows dialog level.
-This means it’s great for standard save-and-open workflows, but it may not cover every in-application action, such as combining from within the app or Bates-stamping workflows — those depend on what each specific application supports.
+One important note: One Step Save works at the Windows dialog level, so it’s excellent for standard save-and-open workflows, but it may not cover every in-application action, such as combining within the app or Bates-stamping workflows.
 Check their site for the exact supported actions per application.

 Optiable is a One Step Save consulting partner and can help you configure it.
 Learn more at onestepsave.com.